cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: None

+### ```async get_trial_info(self, trial_id)```

+Method to get information about a trial.

+Parameters:

+- `trial_id`: *str* - The trial ID from which to request information.
+If `None` returns information about all trials.
+Note that ended trials may only appear for a short time in this list after they have ended.

+Return: *list[TrialInfo instance]* - List of trial information, one per trial.
+Can be empty if no trial matches.

 ### ```async watch_trials(self, trial_state_filters=[])```

 Generator method to iterate, in real-time, through all trial states matching the filters.
 When called, it will first iterate over the current states matching the filters, for all trials.
 Afterward, it will iterate in real-time over the matching states as they change.